Church of God International (United States)

-The Church of God, International (CGI) is a nontrinitarian Christian denomination based in the United States, an offshoot of the Worldwide Church of God (WCG) founded by Herbert W. Armstrong.
+The Church of God, International (CGI) is a Binitarian Christian denomination based in the United States, an offshoot of the Worldwide Church of God (WCG) founded by Herbert W. Armstrong.
 It is one of many Sabbatarian Churches of God to separate from WCG.

 Foundation

-CGI was founded in 1978 by four former members of the Worldwide Church of God, including evangelist Garner Ted Armstrong (1930-2003) after his father, Herbert W. Armstrong, excommunicated him from the WCG and fired him from all roles in the church over disagreements about operations and certain doctrinal positions.
+CGI was founded in 1978 by four former members of the Worldwide Church of God, including evangelist Garner Ted Armstrong (1930–2003) after his father, Herbert W. Armstrong, excommunicated him from the WCG and fired him from all roles in the church over disagreements about operations and certain doctrinal positions.
 CGI established its headquarters in Tyler, Texas, and also founded the Garner Ted Armstrong Evangelistic Association.

 The church logo features a breastplate, helmet, crossed swords, and a banner inscribed with Ephesians 6:11-17.
 It is based on a wall hanging Garner Ted assembled from a suit of armor presented to him as a gift from his father.